Danatts/FavsAPI/README.md

 email and a password.
 2. Each user will be able to save a list of favs.
 Each fav will have an title, description and link, and each list will be defined by a unique id and a name.
-3. The system have to allow the following actions
+3. The system have to allow the following actions:
   - Create a new list with a given name (auto-generate the unique id)
   - Get the users lists
   - Get an individual list for the user